Design By Day Branding Project Terms & Conditions

 3.2 Your Instruction sets out the Services you need from the Agency, any Deliverables you require us to produce and other bespoke or specific requirements that you may have.

-3.3 Your Instruction should contain a clear description of your requirements, any brief you wish us to consider and any Deliverables you wish the Agency to produce.
+3.3 Your Instruction should contain a clear description of your requirements, any brief you wish us to consider and any Deliverables you wish us to produce.

-3.4 Upon consideration of your Instruction, we will send you our Proposal including any recommendations of what is required to produce the Deliverables, which may include our suggested timescales and any project methodologies that we consider is required to meet your requirements.
+3.4 Upon consideration of your Instruction, we will send you our Proposal including any recommendations of what is required to produce the Deliverables, which may include our suggested timescales and any project methodologies that we consider may be needed to meet your requirements.

 3.5 Our Proposal shall only remain valid for a period of 30 Business Days from its date of issue by us.
 The Proposal does not constitute an offer to provide our Services to you, or that we have entered into any Contract with you.

-When you notify us that you accept our Proposal [insert email for notification] we will send you the Agency’s written acceptance of your Instruction (‘Confirmation Acceptance Form’) which Clients must sign and return as confirmation of agreement to our Terms.
-For the convenience of our Client, we use the trusted digital signatory services of WPApproveMe to enable you to sign safely and securely by reputable digital methods.
-If you would prefer not to use WPApproveMe, the Agency will also accept signed Confirmation Acceptance Forms sent us by post to our address set out above, or scanned by email to the above email address.
+3.6 The Proposal does not constitute an offer to provide our Services to you, or that we have entered into any Contract with you.
+When you notify us that you accept our Proposal (either by responding to our email containing our Proposal or otherwise requesting the Agency to proceed on the basis of our Proposal which indicates acceptance), the Agency’s written acceptance of your Instruction (‘Confirmation Acceptance Form’) will be sent to you, which you must sign and return as confirmation of agreement to these Terms.
+For the convenience of our Clients, we use the trusted digital signatory services of ApproveMe WP eSignature to enable you to sign safely and securely by reputable digital methods.
+Please refer to their website if you wish to understand more about how this service works (https://www.approveme.com/).
+If you would prefer not to use ApproveMe, the Agency will also accept signed Confirmation Acceptance Forms sent to us by post to our address set out above, or scanned by email to the above email address.

 4. Performance of Services